ctechfilmuniversity/project_xCoAx/README.md

 <br>
 <br>

-This documentation supports the article by providing audiovisual materials showcasing the performance.
+This documentation supports the article with audiovisual materials showcasing the performance.
 <br>
 <br>